Buckminsterfullerene02/UE-Modding-Tools/README.md

 # UE Modding Tools
 A databank of every modding tool that has potential to be used across multiple UE games.
 Many tools were submitted by the lovely members of the [Unreal Engine Modding Discord](https://discord.gg/zVvsE9mEEa) - please join if you want discuss use of these tools!

-If you are an UE game developer, and want to know how these tools can be used to mod your games, please see the developer guide [here](https://buckminsterfullerene02.github.io/dev-guide/).
+If you are an UE game developer, and want to know how these tools can be used to mod your games, please see the [developer guide](https://buckminsterfullerene02.github.io/dev-guide/).

 Any category is not ordered by any means, and any tool that is not listed here, but should be, please submit a PR.